top of page

 Problems needing solutions.

-I remember sitting there feeling frustrated and emotional because I realized I wasn't fully where I wanted to be.
+I remember sitting there, feeling frustrated and emotional.
+I realized I wasn't fully where I wanted to be.

 And it brought me to tears.

-Because in that moment, I wasn't thinking about missed emails or business priorities.
+In that moment, I wasn't focused on missed emails or business priorities.

 I was thinking about time.